comprna/riser/README.md

 ### CSV file with read decisions

 A CSV file named `riser_[datetime].csv` will be generated in `/path/to/riser` each time you run RISER.
 It will contain details of the accept/reject decision made for each read.

+The possible decisions for each read are as follows:
+* **Reject**: A reject request was sent to the sequencing hardware for this molecule.
+* **Accept**: This molecule was sequence to completion.
+* **Try again**: The RISER prediction was not confident enough (i.e., did not exceed the probability threshold argument) to make a decision for this signal, RISER will try again the next time that read is retrieved from the sequencing device, after more of the molecule has transited.
+* **No decision**: The RISER prediction was not confident enough (i.e., did not exceed the probability threshold argument) to make a decision for the signal and the molecule had already transited beyond the maximum input length to RISER.

 E.g., (Not all columns shown for brevity):